Record and Analyze Workbook Performance

 Help > Settings and Performance > Start Performance Recording

-To stop recording, and then view a temporary workbook containing results from the recording session, follow this step:
+To stop recording and view a temporary workbook containing results from the recording session, follow this step:

 Help > Settings and Performance > Stop Performance Recording